uwescience/HackWeek-Writeup/paper.md

 Hack week outcomes, in turn, depend strongly on participants and are often a function of their interests and seniority.
 A number of attendees arrive with the stated goal of writing a specific scientific article, though these tend to be more advanced participants with significant pre-knowledge of both hackathons and their topic of interest.
 Conversely, many attendees arrive with the stated goal of learning about a specific topic (such as machine learning) and bring a specific data set they believe the new knowledge may be applicable to.
 This leads to a wide variety of project types from sandbox-style explorations to focused work efforts.
 It is worth noting that while a scientific paper need not be the stated goal of a hack (and is unlikely to be completed in the short time allocated in any case), results may still be published as short reports or unconference proceedings.
 For example, Neurohack week provides a venue for participants to publish a short (two-page) "project report" summarizing the hack that participants did during the week of NHW.
 Similarly, Python in Astronomy gathers all documents produced during the workshop (unconference transcripts, talk summaries, descriptions of sprint and hack projects) into citeable unconference proceedings.

+## Measures of success

+- See notes on IRB above; maybe expand on that here.

+- How to evaluate a hack week?

+- What are measures of success?
+How do we define success in the first place?

 ## Conclusions and Discussion

 stuff here